-Ramboll prepared the Abatement Options Assessment (Ramboll 2021c) to assess the opportunity for various abatement strategies and define the most appropriate alterative for the Project.
-The Individual Abatement Plan has been prepared based on the findings of this report and discussion with the Taskforce (refer to Appendix 1).
+Ramboll prepared the Abatement Options Assessment (Ramboll 2021c) to assess the opportunity for various abatement strategies and define the most appropriate alterative for each of the six sites within the Project.
+Individual Abatement Plans have been prepared based on the findings of this report and discussion with the Taskforce (refer to Appendix 1).